bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 First, we need to install the "u-boot-tools" and "dbus" Debian packages on the Seagate Central.
-These packages provide functionality that we'll depend on later in the procedure.
+These packages provide functionality that we'll depend on later.
 Using the command issued as root on the Seagate Central to install these packages.

     apt-get -y install u-boot-tools dbus

 The important "fw_printenv" and "fw_setenv" utilities which manipulate the u-boot environment variables should now been installed.
-We need to create the configuration file for these tools by issuing the following commands on the Seagate Central as root.
+We need to create the configuration file for these tools (/etc/fw_env.config) by issuing the following commands on the Seagate Central as root.

     cat << EOF > /etc/fw_env.config
     # MTD device name       Device offset   Env. size       Flash sector size       Number of sectors